Achieving fast high-fidelity optimal control of many-body quantum dynamics: Bose-Hubbard model in optical lattice

-where $x_i = i \cdot a$ and $\mathcal N$ is a normalization constant.
+where $x_i = i a\st{lat}$ and $\mathcal N$ is a normalization constant.
 To progress, we make the standard assumptions that the lattice has been loaded in the ``tube'' of sites defined by $\vec r_i = (x_i,0,0)$ and that $v_y$ and $v_z$ are sufficiently deep to suppress all tunneling events in their respective directions, and that tunneling along $x$ is nearest neighbor only.
 Additionally assuming that only the $n=0$ band is occupied in each direction ($v_i \gtrsim 2 E_R$) and dropping the index, the bosonic field operator can be expanded as $\op \Psi(\vec r) \approx \sum_{i=1}^{N_s} \op a_{x_i, 0, 0} \cdot w_x(x-x_i) w_y(y) w_z(z)$.
 Inserting this expansion in the many-body Hamiltonian for a dilute bosonic system \cite{dalfovo1999theory}, one obtains Eq.~\eqref{eq:H} by letting $\op a_i \equiv \op a_{x_i,0,0}$ and defining the constitutive relations

-where $\g = 4\pi \hbar^2 a_s / m$ is the two-body collision coupling strength.
+where $\g = 4\pi \hbar^2 a_s / m$ is the two-body collision coupling strength, $a_s=101 a_0$ the $s$-wave scattering length of Rubidium 87, and $a_0$ is the Bohr radius.
 Thus, for a cubic optical lattice loaded with ultracold atoms, the energies are related to the trapping depths $v_x,v_y,v_z$ through the Wannier states.
-Note the integrals over $y$ and $z$ in $J_x$ are equal to one due to their normalization, and $U$ consists of three independent one-dimensional integrals.
+Note the integrals over $y$ and $z$ in $J_x$ are equal to one due to their normalization, and $U$ factors into three independent one-dimensional integrals.
 Both $J_x$ and $U$ nontrivially depend on $v_x$, and although we assume only 1D dynamics along the $x$-direction, the frozen out transverse $y$- and $z$-directions still implicitly enter in $U$ via the associated Wannier functions $w_y$ and $w_z$.
-With the constitutive equations in Eqs.~\eqref{eq:Jx}--\eqref{eq:U} we can map the optimized $u_n = U(t_n)/J_x(t_n)$ ramp into the corresponding trapping depth $v_x(t_n)$ as shown below. \\
+With the constitutive equations in Eqs.~\eqref{eq:Jx}--\eqref{eq:U} we can map any $u_n = U(t_n)/J_x(t_n)$ ramp into the corresponding trapping depth $v_x(t_n)$ as shown below. \\

-The natural simulation time scales in Eq.~\eqref{eq:bhcontroldrift} depends on the control.
-This can be seen by considering e.g. the nondimensionalized propagator $\H\st{SI}/J_x = \H$,
+The natural simulation time scales in Eq.~\eqref{eq:bhcontroldrift}, $\H\st{SI}/J_x = \H$, depends on the control.
+This can be seen by considering the nondimensionalized propagator,